European shares bounce after heavy Ukraine-driven selling

 By Sudip Kar-Gupta

-LONDON, March 4 (Reuters) - European shares rebounded on Tuesday from losses in the previous session, with banks and mining company Glencore among top performers, on tentative signs belligerence between Ukraine and Russia was diminishing.
+LONDON, March 4 (Reuters) - European shares rebounded on Tuesday from sharp losses in the previous session, with banks and miner Glencore among the top performers, on tentative signs of a de-escalation in belligerence between Ukraine and Russia.

-The euro zone’s blue-chip Euro STOXX 50 index, whose 3 percent fall on Monday was its worst decline since June 20 last year, also rebounded, by 2.2 percent, to 3,119.77 points.
+The euro zone’s blue-chip Euro STOXX 50 index, whose 3 percent fall on Monday marked its worst decline since June 20 last year, also rebounded by 1.3 percent to 3,094.70 points.

-Meech said he felt the backdrop of a gradual recovery in European company earnings and the European economy remained intact, in spite of the hit to markets caused by Ukraine.

-“The fundamentals are still pretty good, and I think the right instinct is to buy any weakness in the market,” he said.
+Global equities fell sharply on Monday from multi-year highs following a move by Russian troops to seize control of Ukraine’s Crimea region.

-Glencore Xstrata rose 2.5 percent to provide one of the biggest boosts to the FTSEurofirst 300, index after it posted core profits above market forecasts.
+Glencore Xstrata rose 2.4 percent to give one of the biggest lifts to the FTSEurofirst 300 index after it posted core profits above market forecasts.

-Banks also recovered from a fall on Monday caused by worries over the exposure of some lenders to Ukraine and Russia.
-The STOXX Europe 600 Banking Index rose by 1.8 percent.
+Banks also recovered from a sharp fall on Monday, caused by worries over the exposure of some lenders to Ukraine and Russia, with the STOXX Europe 600 Banking Index rising by 1.4 percent.

-Banks and European equities in general were also buoyed by speculation that the European Central Bank may loosen lending conditions on Thursday, after ECB President Mario Draghi said late on Monday that inflation in the euro zone was “way below” the ECB’s goal.
+The banking sector and European equities in general were further buoyed by speculation that the European Central Bank may loosen lending conditions on Thursday, after ECB President Mario Draghi said late on Monday that inflation in the euro zone was “way below” the ECB’s goal.

-Some analysts also stressed that the market swings triggered by the tensions in Ukraine should be seen in the context of a broad stock market rally over the last year.
-The FTSEurofirst 300 is up nearly 2 percent since the start of 2014 after gaining 16 percent last year.

 John Surplice, European equities fund manager at Invesco, backed banks as one of his favoured sectors for this year.